Contingency, Irony, and Solidarity

 Contingency, Irony, and Solidarity is a 1989 book by the American philosopher Richard Rorty, based on two sets of lectures he gave at University College, London, and at Trinity College, Cambridge.
-In contrast to his earlier work, Philosophy and the Mirror of Nature (1979), Rorty mostly abandons attempts to explain his theories in analytical terms and instead creates an alternate conceptual schema to that of the "Platonists" he rejects.
-In this schema "truth" (as the term is used conventionally) is considered unintelligible and meaningless.
+In contrast to his earlier work, Philosophy and the Mirror of Nature (1979), Rorty mostly abandons attempts to explain his theories in analytical terms and instead creates an alternate vocabulary to that of the "Platonists" he rejects.
+In this vocabulary, "truth" (as the term is used conventionally) is considered unintelligible and meaningless.

 The book is divided into three parts: "Contingency", "Ironism and Theory", and "Cruelty and Solidarity".

 Part I: Contingency

 1) The contingency of language

 Here, Rorty argues that all language is contingent.
-This is because only descriptions of the world can be true or false, and descriptions are made by humans who must also make truth or falsity: truth or falsity is thus not determined by any intrinsic property of the world being described.
+This is because "only descriptions of the world can be true or false", and descriptions are made by humans who must also make truth or falsity: truth or falsity is thus not determined by any intrinsic property of the world being described.
 Instead, they purely belong to the human realm of description and language.
 For example, a factual case of green grass is neither true nor false, in and by itself, but that grass is green may be true.
-I can say that that grass is green and you could agree with this statement (which for Rorty makes the statement true), but our use of the words to describe grass is distinct and independent of the grass itself.
+One could say that that grass is green and another person could agree with the statement (which for Rorty makes the statement true), but the use of the words to describe grass is distinct and independent of the grass itself.

 Apart from human expression in language, notions of truth or falsity are simply irrelevant, or maybe inexistent or nonsensical.
 Rorty consequently argues that all discussion of language in relation to reality should be abandoned and that one should instead discuss vocabularies in relation to other vocabularies.
 In coherence with this view, he thus states that he will not exactly be making "arguments" in this book, because arguments, as expression mostly within the domain of a given vocabulary, preclude novelty.